Home

 Emerging Themes from Comments

-Mixed Reactions Among Participants
+Mixed Sentiment Among Participants

 Key Takeaways

-• ๐Ÿ”ด Many folks vividly remember brake lights flashing but now claim it's rare.
+• ๐Ÿ”ด Many recall brake lights flashing before solid redโ€”memories some now believe are rare.